30 of the best things to do this winter

 Coolum Learn to Surf School, Coolum Beach

-Surf’s up year-round on the Sunshine Coast from the glassy waves of Noosa - a World Surf Reserve - to Australia’s longest wave at Double Island Point.
-You’ll be frothing to hit the waves, and a lesson with Coolum Surf School will have you hanging 10 in no time.
+Surf’s up year-round on the Sunshine Coast from the glassy waves of Noosa (a World Surf Reserve), to one of Australia’s longest waves at Double Island Point.
+Want to polish up your skills?
+A lesson with Coolum Surf School will have you hanging 10 in no time.

 Noosa Oceanrider